 Even though Oliver is small in stature we do not feel he would do well in an apartment.
 He loves to lay in the sun, run in the yard and he does bark when left alone.
 He does eventually stop but this could be annoying to neighbors with an adjoining wall.
 Oliver would do best in a home where he is not left alone for long hours at a time.
 He still has a lot of energy for a senior dog but also enjoys his down time, napping and snuggling in your lap.
 He is a very sweet dog and is looking for someone who has the time to spend with him in his remaining years.

 Oliver is neutered, microchipped, UTD on vaccines, heartworm negative and started on heartworm preventative.
-He also had a dental and full blood panel in July of 2016.
+He also had a dental in July 2016.
 Because he is a senior his adoption fee is $100.
 If he is adopted to a senior person his adoption fee will be reduced to $50 but you still must be able to afford his health care.
 If you are interested in meeting this charming man please complete an application at http://www.adoptapet.com/chihuahuarescueandrehab

 Your message has been sent to Chihuahua Rescue and Rehab.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.

 NOTE: Some shelters have physical locations you can visit; some of these shelters may only have pets for a limited time, so please do not wait for a reply—just go visit the shelter!
 Other organizations are rescue groups run by busy volunteers who may take a while to reply.
 You can find information about the shelter or rescue group caring for this pet, and their adoption procedures, on the pet's details page on Adopt-a-Pet.com.